AdityaPatel-25/Aditya-patel-1/README.md

 # Aditya-patel-1
-This is my first Git Repository author - Aditya Patel
+This is my first Git Repository.
+Author - Aditya Patel